Project Overview

 My Role

-I led the creative direction, branding, and design for TGAVC.
-My goal was to create a visual identity that honored the conference’s rich history while embracing its tagline, “Experience the Difference.”
+As Senior Graphic Designer & UX/UI Lead, I directed the creative strategy, branding, and visual design for TGAVC.
+Partnering with the Marketing and Communications Manager, I helped establish an efficient creative workflow—developing flexible templates for email and social campaigns to ensure consistency and speed for our small in-house team.
+My overarching goal was to honor the conference’s legacy while revitalizing its brand identity to reflect the tagline, “Experience the Difference.”
 This included conceptualizing the overall aesthetic and ensuring its execution across print, digital, and environmental design.

 Challenge

-For decades, TGAVC was tied to The Boca Raton, an iconic 1929 venue rich in Spanish opulence and tradition.
-With the conference moving to new beachside locations, the challenge was to preserve the historic essence while appealing to a modern audience and positioning FVMA as a forward-thinking leader.
+For decades, TGAVC was synonymous with The Boca Raton, an iconic 1929 venue defined by Spanish opulence, tradition, luxury, and heritage.
+As the conference moved to new venues such as the JW Marriott, we needed to preserve its historic prestige while projecting a fresh, contemporary image that positioned FVMA as an innovative, service-oriented leader.
+The challenge was to preserve the historic essence while appealing to a modern audience and positioning FVMA as a forward-thinking leader.

 Solution

-Drawing inspiration from The Boca Raton and the Art Deco era, I developed a visual system that blended heritage with modernity.
-Damask and chevron patterns nodded to tradition, while watercolor animal illustrations, palm fronds, and a breezy coastal color palette introduced freshness.
-Refined typography elevated the brand, creating a sophisticated yet welcoming identity that resonated with attendees.
+The rebrand merged heritage with modern elegance: intricate damask and chevron patterns referenced tradition, while watercolor animal illustrations, palm fronds, and a breezy coastal palette (based on variations of FVMA's main brand colors - experience the difference!) introduced a sense of vitality and approachability.
+Refined typography unified these elements into a sophisticated yet welcoming identity that resonated with attendees.

 Design Highlights